 NECWA focuses on local issues in the New England area and collaborates with various private, government and non-government organizations to achieve its many goals.
 Through our research projects and educational outreach activities, we work to protect the whales, dolphins, seabirds, seals, basking sharks, ocean sunfish and the other unique coastal marine wildlife off New England.

 All fundraising events help support NECWA's many projects and activities related to educational outreach, research, and conservation.
-NECWA is an all-volunteer nonprofit, allowing 100% of all donations to support the work we do on behalf of marine wildlife.
+NECWA is an all-volunteer nonprofit, so 100% of all donations goes back into the work we do on behalf of marine wildlife.

 Report A Sighting